AdobeDocs/experience-manager-learn.pt-BR/help/headless-tutorial/graphql/example-apps/android-app.md

 + [AEM as a Cloud Service](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/implementing/deploying/overview.html)

-O aplicativo do Android foi projetado para se conectar a um ambiente __AEM do Publish AEM__.
-No entanto, ele poderá obter conteúdo do autor do se a autenticação for fornecida na configuração do aplicativo do Android.
+O aplicativo do Android foi projetado para se conectar a um ambiente de __Publicação do AEM__.
+No entanto, ele poderá obter conteúdo do Autor do AEM se a autenticação for fornecida na configuração do aplicativo do Android.

 ## Como usar